AtmegaBuzz/BLT-Proposal/README.md

 	<br>
 	<img src="/media/private.png"/>

-- ### Issue Voting System

-    - The Plan is to implement a voting system on bugs published
-    - The voting functionality will be same as of stackoverflow
-    - User's can vote on a bug if they have at least
-      - 1 Verified issue/bug
-      - Participated in at least 2 bug hunts
-      - More to be included during implementation

 # PROPOSED TIMELINE

 ### Commitments
-My university will not be providing any sort of vacations due to disturbance in academic timeline due to corona, but the attendence is not mandatory thus I will be able to provide 40 hrs per week.
+My university will not be providing any sort of vacation due to disturbance in academic timeline because of the Corona Pandemic, but the attendance is not mandatory thus I will be able to provide 40 hrs per week.
 I might have exams between June-July, but I'm targeting a minimum commitment of 20hrs per week.
-**proposed duration of the project is 350hrs.**
+**The proposed duration of the project is 350 hrs.**

 ### Timeline
 to be added

+# Deliverable
+- Evaluation Phase 1
+	I’m Confident that I would be able to implement the following ideas that I've mentioned in the proposal before the 1’st Phase of Evaluation Period.
+	- **Home Page**
+	- **Start Bug Hunt Page**
+	- **Company Profile Page**
+	- **Feature Private Issue Reporting**
+	- **API rate Throttling/Limiter**

+- Evaluation Phase 2

+	- **Reward System using Bitcoin-POS**

 # Why me?